About the Faculty of Economic Sciences

 The Faculty of Economic Sciences at the University of Warsaw was established in 1953.
 Originally named Faculty of Political Economy, the Faculty underwent a name change in 1977, and ever since it has kept the name of Faculty of Economic Sciences.
 Currently, the Faculty has eight Chairs: Microeconomics; Macroeconomics and International Trade Theory; Information Systems and Economic Analysis; Political Economy; Banking, Finance, and Accounting; Development Economics; Economic History; and Statistics and Econometrics.
 The Faculty is also home to two Divisions: Population Economics and Demography; and Quantitative Finance.
 The Faculty hosts five research centers: the Center for Economic Analyses of Public Sector; the Centre of Labour Market Research; the Quantitative Finance Research Group; the Warsaw Ecological Economics Centre; and the Experimental Economics Lab.
 The Faculty has a hundred members, including seven Presidential Professors, and seven University of Warsaw Professors.

-A recent evaluation of scientific institutes in Poland by the Ministry of Science and Higher Education has attested to the Faculty’s excellence: it is one of only three among 93 research institutes in the field of economics in Poland that was awarded the top evaluation of A+.
+A recent evaluation of scientific institutes in Poland by the Ministry of Science and Higher Education has once again attested to the Faculty’s excellence: it is one of only two among 88 research institutes in the field of economics in Poland that was awarded the top evaluation of A+.

 The Faculty offers a large number of courses at the three levels of academic study, and three specialized degree programs in English − at B.A. level: Finance and International Investment; and at M.A. level: Quantitative Finance, International Economics and Data Science.
 In cooperation with other faculties at the University of Warsaw (Mathematics, Computer Science and Mechanics, Philosophy and Sociology, Law and Administration, and Management), the Faculty also offers interdisciplinary studies.
 Its program in Quantitative Finance is ranked among the top 20 in the world.
 Currently, the Faculty has on its roll 1,200 undergraduate students, 700 graduate students, and 50 PhD students.
 Courses can be taken in English.
 In addition, the Faculty runs a program in postgraduate studies in which 150 external students are enrolled.
 Students at the Faculty have won numerous awards in prestigious competitions, and have received grants for outstanding young researches.
 As can be seen from the success record of many graduates of the Faculty, studies at the Faculty prepare students very well for professional careers, both within and outside academia.